Pdosplusplus/p2-odoo/odoo-10/addons/agili/README.md

 # Module to Manage and Control the all projects of the Cooperatives

+# Requirements that the module must meet

+* Registry of hours man.
+* The load of deliverables and activities of first level and second.
+* Calculation rules.
+* Calculate percentages of progress.
+* Audit module.

 Create the struc basic of module with the generator of odoo: